jonathan-armstrong-303/greenplum_quandl_pyodbc_madlib_ingest/README.md

     cd ~
     tar -xvf madlib-1.18.0+1-gp6-rhel7-x86_64.tar.gz

-MADlib tries to build a "madlib" schema in the default database directory in the next operation.
+MADlib tries to build a "madlib" schema in the default database directory ($PGDATABASE) in the next operation.
 Provided you followed the previous instructions and set the PGDATABASE environment variable in .bashrc, you should be OK.

-If not, you need to issue "createdb" with no explicit database parameter in order to bypass a potential "database "default_login_database_name" does not exist" error
+If not, you need to issue "createdb" with no explicit database parameter in order to bypass a potential "database "default_login_database_name" does not exist" error.

     gppkg -i madlib-1.18.0+1-gp6-rhel7-x86_64/madlib-1.18.0+1-gp6-rhel7-x86_64.gppkg

-Validate psql, postgres and pg_config are present
+Validate psql, postgres and pg_config are present.

-    which psql postgres pg_config

 You should get output nearly identical to the following:
 */usr/local/greenplum-db-6.14.0/bin/psql
 /usr/local/greenplum-db-6.14.0/bin/postgres
 /usr/local/greenplum-db-6.14.0/bin/pg_config*

+    which psql postgres pg_config

-Ensure database started and running
+Ensure database started and running.

-    psql -c 'select version()'

 You should get output nearly identical to the following:
 *PostgreSQL 9.4.24 (Greenplum Database 6.14.0 build commit:62d24f4a455276cab4bf2ca4538e96dcf58db8ba Open Source) on x86_64-unknown-linux-gnu, compiled by gcc (GCC) 6.4.0, 64-bit compiled on Feb  5 2021 18:58:52*

+    psql -c 'select version()'

 Run MADlib deployment utility.

-Note: Apache Wiki documentation states to run the following command which did not work for me.
-(Perhaps for an older version of Greenplum?)
-/usr/local/madlib/bin/madpack –p greenplum install
+Note: Apache Wiki documentation states to run the following command which did not work.
+(Perhaps for an older version of Greenplum?) */usr/local/madlib/bin/madpack –p greenplum install* Note: the "m4" install circumvents the "madpack.py: ERROR : Failed executing m4" error.

-Note: On the first attempt of this execution, I received a "madpack.py: ERROR : Failed executing m4" error which was rectified by installing m4 and rerunning the install again:

-    sudo yum install m4
-    /usr/local/greenplum-db-6.14.0/madlib/Versions/1.18.0/bin/madpack -s madlib -p greenplum -c gpadmin@mdw:5432/testdb install

 You should have received the following message:
 *madpack.py: INFO : MADlib 1.18.0 installed successfully in madlib schema.*

+    sudo yum install m4
+    /usr/local/greenplum-db-6.14.0/madlib/Versions/1.18.0/bin/madpack -s madlib -p greenplum -c gpadmin@mdw:5432/development install

 # Create demo/test tables for data ingestion and to test MADlib functionality